dbca-wa/wastd/docs/overview.rst

 * To fill an existing gap in departmental infrastructure (strandings, tracks)
 * To develop requirements for an integrated turtle data management ecosystem using real data and real processes to get the best interaction with all stakeholders.

 WAStD will integrate in the Departmental information landscape as follows:

 * Legacy data (starting with Turtle strandings) is manually entered from paper forms.
 * Legacy data that lives in ageing systems can (if desired) be batch-uploaded to WAStD.
-* Data collected digitally can be streamed into WAStD.
+* Data collected digitally can be streamed (or imported semi-automatically) into WAStD.
 * WAStD can batch-upload its data to corporate data warehouses, once they exist (e.g. BioSys).
 * Analytical applications anwering defined management questions (informing monitoring reports, ministerial inquries, conservation planning decisions) can be